 - Data retained for extended time periods for limited purposes

 After your account is deleted, we keep some data for a longer time period but for very limited purposes.

 Criteria used to determine the retention periods include:

 - Do we need to keep data to ensure the service that users expect?
-We keep personal data for an appropriate period to deliver a personalized service to our users over time.
-We typically keep streaming history for the life of an account, for example, to provide retrospective playlists that users enjoy (e.g. Your Summer Rewind and the end-of-year Wrapped campaign) and personalized recommendations based on current listening habits.
+We keep personal data for an appropriate period to deliver a personalised service to our users over time.
+We typically keep streaming history for the life of an account, for example, to provide retrospective playlists that users enjoy and personalised recommendations that take listening habits into account.
+For example, Your Summer Rewind and the end-of-year Wrapped campaign.

 - Do we need to keep the data to uphold our rules and keep our service safe?
-To help ensure user safety, protect against harmful content on our platform, and take action with reports of intellectual property infringement, we may keep data that has been removed from the Spotify Service for a limited period of time.
-This helps us investigate potential breaches of our User Guidelines and Platform Rules.
+We may keep data that has been removed from the Spotify Service for a limited period of time.
+This is:

 - Is Spotify subject to a legal or contractual obligation to keep or delete the data?
 Examples include mandatory data retention laws, government orders to preserve data relevant to an investigation or data kept for the purposes of litigation.
 Conversely, we will remove unlawful content if the law requires us to do so.

 Because of the global nature of our business, Spotify shares personal data internationally with Spotify group companies, subcontractors and partners when carrying out the activities described in this Policy.
 They may process your data in countries whose data protection laws are not considered to be as strong as EU laws or the laws which apply where you live.
 For example, they may not give you the same rights over your data.

 Whenever we transfer personal data internationally, we use tools to:

 - make sure the data transfer complies with applicable law